plone/training/docs/content-editing/index.md

 (content-editing-label)=

-# Content Editing for Plone Volto
+# Content editing for Plone

 About
 : How to create and manage content using the Plone Volto frontend